-- 1. The SWRP plan will include a summary of the NCRP Plan under the Existing Plans section.2 - 2.
-The SWRP Plan, Implementation Strategy and Scheduling of Projects section will include a discussion on how the SWRP will be incorporated into the NCRP Plan per the following steps. - The Public Draft SWRP will be provided to the NCRP Technical Peer Review Committee (TPRC) for review to ensure alignment with the NCRP Goals and Objectives and for technical comment.
+- 2. The SWRP Plan, Implementation Strategy and Scheduling of Projects section will include a discussion on how the SWRP will be incorporated into the NCRP Plan per the following steps. - The Public Draft SWRP will be provided to the NCRP Technical Peer Review Committee (TPRC) for review to ensure alignment with the NCRP Goals and Objectives and for technical comment.
 The comment period will be 30 calendar days. - The Public Draft SWRP will be presented to the NCRP Leadership Council (LC) at a NCRP Quarterly Meeting for review and comment.
 If timing of the NCRP Quarterly Meetings does not align with the SWRP finalization, the SWRP may be submitted to the LC via email for review and comment. - Any TPRC or LC commentary will be considered and addressed prior to finalizing the SWRP with a "response to comments" memo. - At a NCRP Quarterly Meeting, a copy of the Final SWRP and "response to comments" memo will be presented to the NCRP LC for the final decision vote.
-If timing of the NCRP Quarterly Meetings does not align with the SWRP finalization, the SWRP may be submitted to the LC via email for consideration at the next NCRP Quarterly Meeting.3 - SWRP project proponents seeking funding that requires project inclusion into an IRWM Plan will follow the steps outlined in the On-Going Project Inclusion Process into the NCRP Plan.
+If timing of the NCRP Quarterly Meetings does not align with the SWRP finalization, the SWRP may be submitted to the LC via email for consideration at the next NCRP Quarterly Meeting. - SWRP project proponents seeking funding that requires project inclusion into an IRWM Plan will follow the steps outlined in the On-Going Project Inclusion Process into the NCRP Plan.